 Hubble’s data, combined with other observations of the doomed star from space- and ground-based telescopes, may give astronomers an early warning system for other stars on the verge of blowing up, NASA said in a statement.

-The astronomers could see the first holistic view of a star in the very earliest stage of destruction.
+Astronomers could see the first holistic view of a star in the very earliest stage of destruction.
 Hubble probed the material very close to the star, called circumstellar material, mere hours after the explosion.
 This material was blown off the star in the last year of its life.
 These observations allowed astronomers to understand what was happening to the star just before it died.

 “We rarely get to examine this very close-in circumstellar material since it is only visible for a very short time, and we usually don’t start observing a supernova until at least a few days after the explosion,” said Samaporn Tinyanont, lead author on the study’s paper published in the Monthly Notices of the Royal Astronomical Society, in the statement.